How to become Radio Jockey by RJ Anuraag Pandey (Picture Pandey)

 How to become Radio Jockey - Radio is one of the most popular mediums of communication in India.
 Radio is played everywhere – a taxi, auto, bus, household; it is an all prevalent medium that is simply popular amongst one and all.
-India is also a movie obsessed nation where songs and music are an integral part of each and every move that is produced.
+India is also a movie-obsessed nation where songs and music are an integral part of each and every move that is produced.
 These also form the majority of the telecast that comes from most of the radio stations in addition to news, classical music and interviews of celebrities from all walks of life.
 This is where the radio jockey comes in.
 It is a testament to the important roles played by the RJs or radio jockeys as they are commonly known that they are well known amongst their listeners with a good fan base.
 So what does the RJ do?
-He/she connects with the audience through humour, empathy, good listening skills such that people feel they are a part of their daily lives.
+He/she connects with the audience through humor, empathy, good listening skills such that people feel they are a part of their daily lives.
 However, the job of a radio jockey is not as simple as it sounds.
-To connect and talk about every topic under the sun, radio jockeys need to be well aware of the current affairs, be able to discuss hot topics, level out hot-headed listeners and possess a deep knowledge about the music they play.
+To connect and talk about every topic under the sun, radio jockeys need to be well aware of the current affairs, be able to discuss hot topics, level out hot-headed listeners and possess deep knowledge about the music they play.
 So how does one become a radio jockey, what are the perks and what are the challenges?
 These and more questions are answered by RJ Anuraag Pandey (Picture Pandey) of Fever 104 FM who in a candid interview with Careers360 breaks down the myths of being a radio jockey, discusses issues that affect jockeying and also the traits required to be a radio jockey.
-Read the complete interview of RJ Anuraag Pandey also known as Picture Pandey where he tells how to become Radio Jockey, how one should enhance their skills as a radio jockey and how they should establish connect with the people.
+Read the complete interview of RJ Anuraag Pandey also known as Picture Pandey where he tells how to become Radio Jockey, how one should enhance their skills as a radio jockey and how they should establish connections with the people.

-Careers360: From Ameen Sayani, to Anu Kapoor to Anuraag Pandey, tell us how the role of a radio jockey has evolved?
+Careers360: From Ameen Sayani to Anu Kapoor to Anuraag Pandey, tell us how the role of a radio jockey has evolved?

-Anuraag Pandey: There is a great deal of evolution in the field of Radio and one of the main reason for it is due to the evolution in society.
+Anuraag Pandey: There is a great deal of evolution in the field of Radio and one of the main reasons for it is due to the evolution in society.
 From the symbolic love scenes in old movies to the explicit scenes of today- the evolution is there to see.
-That works for radio too.
+That works for the radio too.
 Radio is not just about songs, it is also a very important and impactful source of communication.
 As Radio Jockey, I continuously talk and raise awareness about the problems faced in my city or social issues which are affecting society by and large.

 In the past, I feel there was less pressure on the radio jockey.
 Today, RJs will talk about a specific place and issues prevalent there on maybe a daily show.
 Over the weekend, the show will have a different format.
-A Radio Jockey has a responsibility towards what he/she speaks on air as it will have an impact on the people listening to him/her.
-The changes I see are in the audience tastes, language, thereby leading to the change in the way a radio jockey speaks, handles the show.
+A Radio Jockey has a responsibility towards what he/she speaks on-air as it will have an impact on the people listening to him/her.
+The changes I see are in the audience's tastes, language, thereby leading to the change in the way a radio jockey speaks, handles the show.

 Careers360: With the advent of FM, there has been a revival of radio.
 Do you think with the passage of time, will it be able to sustain its popularity?

-Anuraag Pandey: Radio as means of communication is unlikely to get finished or be overshadowed by any other medium.
+Anuraag Pandey: Radio as a means of communication is unlikely to get finished or be overshadowed by any other medium.
 That may happen with a medium like TV but not radio where there is a one on one interaction with news and information more localized and relevant to the people of that area making them relate to it.
 As an RJ I am aware of what is happening in and around me, which particular incident is affecting the people etc. Therefore I will be able to highlight that in my show and bring it to the notice of the people listening to me whereas say for a TV show, this is not the case.
 It is national, worldwide news and incidents that are generally brought to the fore.
 Radio Jockeys I feel are more opinionated and have to connect with their audience.
-Once the RJ strikes the chord and the connect is built, he/she can go on to capitalise on it.
+Once the RJ strikes the chord and the connection is built, he/she can go on to capitalize on it.
 Audiences may follow RJs because of their style of talking or sensitivity to issues.

 Careers360: Do you think that the presence of social media is overshadowing Radio as a medium of communication